 I'm raising money for a laptop so I can go back to school.

 I'm raising money for basic needs.

-Be the first to donate to Brian this month!
+Be the first to donate to John this month!

-I'm raising money for household items and personal needs so I can live comfortably and affordably.
+I'm raising money for basic needs so I can go to college.